Stone Age Activities & Crafts for Kids

 "taping paper to the underside of the tables and letting children draw while lying on their backs, as if they were working on the walls and ceiling of a cave.
 Pull down the blinds and turn the lights off to mimic painting in a dark cave."

-The web links in this article have been included for reference only and are in no way affiliated with Imagining History.
+* Web links marked with * are for reference only and are in no way affiliated with Imagining History.
 Imagining History has no control over what content is included on these web links so discretion is advised.

 Further reading from the Imagining History blog: